dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Shells/PowerShell.md

 		- `Get-Hotfix`
 	- List running Processes
 		- `Get-Process`
+	- List Services
+		- Get-Service
 	- `Test-NetConnection`
 		- `Test-NetConnection localhost -Port 1`
 		- Could write a script that loops between two ranges and prints out the results from above, or adds the findings to a list
 		- Test and see what is output'd from the above and see how to pull that into a separate txt file or something

 - Basic Scripting
+	- Scripting would allow for the automation of various tasks, essentially allowing for efficiency
+	- Log analysis, anomaly detection, pulling Indicators of Compromise (IoCs)
+	- Can also be used to reverse-engineer malware or to automate the scanning of systems for any unwanted access aka intrusion
+	- Scripts can also allow for system enumeration if pentesting, executing remote commands, crafting obfuscated scripts to bypass regular system defenses
+	- With PowerShell and the multi-OS world we live in, and PowerShell's ability to speak with those various OSes, scripting with PowerShell can be real powerful
+	- PS Scripts can be used to:
+		- Enforce security policies
+		- Monitor system(s) health
+		- Automatic response to incidents
+		- And more
+	- The `Invoke-Command`
+		- Used for running/executing commands on remote systems
+		- Remote management
+		- Automation of tasks across multiple devices
+		- Can be used to execute payloads or commands on remote systems
 	- https://learnxinyminutes.com/docs/powershell/
 	- Tool: Powershell ISE
 	```PowerShell